Have you ever considered how dirty the outside of your handbag is? While it may look clean more than likely it has germs and bacteria all over it.

 How to clean your handbag

 I use my homemade antibacterial wipes to clean just about everything, except I don’t use it on my handbag or purse.
 It’s best to avoid using products with vinegar as it may stain your handbag.

 - Place ingredients into a small spray bottle.

 - Spritz a mist of cleaning solution onto a microfibre cloth (not directly onto your handbag).
 You don't want to saturate the cloth as this may damage your handbag.

 - Wipe gently over handbag to remove all dirt and grime.

 - Remembering to wipe over the straps, buckles and stitching.

 Please test this method in an inconspicuous area of your handbag to ensure it doesn't damage it.

 DETERGENT – will help lift dirt and grime.
 Preferably PH neutral, colour free, fragrance free and septic tank safe.
-You can find at your local supermarket, Earth Choice, Fragrance-Free Morning Fresh (ph neutral).
+You can find at your local supermarket, Earth Choice or Fragrance-Free Morning Fresh (ph neutral).
 Or we stock the Dr. Bronner’s range, which is a family business committed to making socially and environmentally responsible products of the highest quality and dedicating their profits to help make a better world.